E-commerce

 Why clarity matters just as much

-Because a large number of frustrations do not come from a refusal or a delay in itself, but from confusing, incomplete, or contradictory information.
-Inbound service must therefore reduce uncertainty, not sustain it.
+Because many frustrations do not come from a refusal or a delay in itself, but from information that is confusing, incomplete, or contradictory.
+Inbound service must therefore reduce uncertainty, not maintain it.

-In an e-commerce context, this means, for example, announcing a real timeframe rather than a vague message, clearly explaining return conditions, or honestly saying what is possible and what is not.
-An accurate but incomprehensible response is almost as ineffective as no response at all.
-Conversely, a clear and well-structured response can quickly defuse customer tension, even when the solution is not immediate.
+In an e-commerce context, that means, for example, announcing a real delivery time rather than a vague message, clearly explaining the conditions for a return, or honestly saying what is possible and what is not.
+An exact but incomprehensible response is almost as ineffective as no response at all.
+Conversely, a clear and well-structured response can quickly defuse the customer's tension, even when the solution is not immediate.

 The KPIs to track for managing inbound customer service